 In spite of occasional hiccups and challenges, the ignorance of other free powerful email service providers keeps them glued to just one or two.
 You should consider the offerings of other free email service providers online to decide whether to switch or retain your current free email service provider.

 In good email services, you should watch out for an effective spam filter, enough storage space, user-friendly interface, mobile access and maybe the availability of a desktop client.
 If you haven’t attempted to explore other free email services, this may be a starting point for you.
 In this article, we have tried to highlight a few of the important features that may concern you and help you select the best email service for you.

 11 Free Email Service Providers You Will Love

 Here, we shall look at 10 solid email services that you should consider if you are planning to switch email service providers.

-Gmail is arguably the best free email service provider at the moment.
+Gmail is arguably the best email service provider at the moment.
 Gmail is simple, secure, user-friendly and very reliable.
 It offers 15 GB of storage space with the free email account, seamlessly integrates with services like Calendar and Drive (where you can save attachments from the emails), and offers feature-rich apps for mobile devices.
-It supports built-in chat allows voice and video chat as well the regular chatting by text.
+It supports built-in chat functionality that allows for voice and video chat as well.

-Gmail also offers customized email service for businesses, individuals and organizations.
-Once you can prove a website belongs to you, Gmail helps you manage your customized email (yourname@yourcompany name.com), and you can even host it on their server.
+Gmail also offers customized email service for businesses, individuals and organizations under its GSuite program.
+Once you establish the ownership of a domain, Gmail helps you manage your customized email (your-name@your-domain-name), and you can even host it on their server.
 Note that custom domain email is a paid version of Gmail and related services (G Suite) and starts at $5/user/month, and is one of the most popular and best-paid email account options for business use.